Master of Environment and Sustainability - How to enrol

 Please ensure you make some tentative enrolments early but note that you can still amend your units up until Week 2 of each semester.
 You need to make some tentative enrolments to accept your offer but then you can consult one on one or come to our Course Mapping session in Orientation week (see your email) to gain further advice and make any changes.

-Please note: Some units will not be available to enrol in via WES and these will require permission from the unit coordinator and manual enrolment at Science Student Services or via Ask Monash.
+Please note: Some units will not be available to enrol in via WES and these will require permission from the unit coordinator and manual enrolment by sending a request via Ask Monash, attaching the permission.
 You will be able to amend your unit enrolment after the course information session.
-This table will help you identify which units you need permission for and which units require manual enrolment.
-In your request, please state the unit code and clearly specify the semester and year.

 Important dates: